COVID-19: How to Isolate and Notify Close Contacts

 For all SYMPTOMATIC close contacts, regardless of vaccination/booster status:

-• If your test is negative, you may return to campus for work and class when your symptoms subside, and should mask indoors where required and in crowded spaces outdoors while you continue to monitor symptoms for at least 10 days after your latest exposure.
+• If your PCR test is negative, you may return to campus for work and class when your symptoms subside, and should mask indoors where required and in crowded spaces outdoors while you continue to monitor symptoms for at least 10 days after your latest exposure.

 • Wear a well-fitting mask any time you are around others indoors or outdoors.
 Do not go to places where you are unable to wear a mask.